iter8-tools/iter8/mkdocs/docs/getting-started/quick-start.md

 ???
 Note "Metrics in your environment"
     You can use metrics from any RESTful provider in Iter8 experiments.

-    The metrics related to latency and error-rate objectives are collected by the Prometheus instance created in Step 3.
+    In this tutorial, the metrics related to latency and error-rate objectives are collected by the Prometheus instance created in Step 3.
 The `urlTemplate` field in these metrics point to this Prometheus instance.
 If you wish to use these latency and error-rate metrics with your own application, change the `urlTemplate` values to match the URL of your Prometheus instance.

-    The user-engagement metric is synthetically generated by a mock New Relic service.
+    In this tutorial, the user-engagement metric is synthetically generated by a mock New Relic service.
 For your application, replace this metric with any business metric you wish to optimize.

 ## 7. Launch experiment